igoramadas/expresser/README.md

 The App is the main module of Expresser.
 It creates a new Express server and set all default options like session and cookie secrets, paths to static resources, assets bindings etc. By default it will bind to all local addresses and on port 8080 (when running on your local environment).
+The Express server is exposed via the `server` property on the App module.

 By default it will use Jade as the default template parser.
 The jade files should be inside the `/views/` folder on the root of your app.
 It will also use Connect Assets and serve all static files from `/public/`.
 To change these paths, please edit the `Settings.Path` keys and values.
 The client-side JavaScript or CoffeeScript should be inside the `/assets/js/` folder, and CSS or Stylus should be in `/assets/css/`.

-The Express server is exposed via the `server` property on the App module.
+If you're planning to use cookies and/or sessions on your app, please update the `Settings.App.cookieSecret` and `Setings.App.sessionSecret` with a strong key replacing the default values.

 To enable New Relic on the server, set the `Settings.NewRelic.appName` and `settings.NewRelic.licenseKey` values or the `NEW_RELIC_APP_NAME` and `NEW_RELIC_LICENSE_KEY` environment variables.
 Detailed info can be found